Contact Me|Research

 It is intended to be especially free and fair, where all authors and readers are considered equal.
 It is a complete business system for electronic publishing based on this ideal with a win-win set of arrangements, contracts and software for the sale of copyrighted material in large and small amounts.

-Ted Nelson named his project after the poem by S. T. Coleridge "Kubla Khan" (or, "A Vision in a Dream"STC) , to suggest "the magic place of literary memory where nothing is forgotten."XU The reason that "nothing is forgotten" in the Xanadu system is that, unlike the WWW, it has no concept of deletion.
+Ted Nelson named his project after the poem by S. T. Coleridge "Kubla Khan" (or, "A Vision in a Dream"STC) , to suggest "the magic place of literary memory where nothing is forgotten."XU The reason that "nothing is forgotten" in the Xanadu system is that, unlike the Web, it has no concept of deletion.
 Once a document has been published in the system, it will exist there forever.
 The original document remains the same except for the fact that a newer version can be created, "which would have references to the original version(s)."VB

-History of the Xanadu system
+History of the Xanadu System

 In the period of 1960-1979, Ted Nelson had been working on various designs of hypertext software.
 In 1972 the program implementation ran in programming languages Algol and Fortran.
 In 1979 Nelson assembled a new team for his project to redesign the system, with whose help the design of a "universal networking server" for Xanadu was completed in 1981.
 In 1983 the Xanadu Operating Company, Inc. was formed to complete development of the 1981 design.XU